APKLab/APKLab/README.md

 APK Lab extension provides an automated and easy-to-use workflow for reverse engineering of Android apps (APK) by integrating popular CLI tools such as `Apktool` with the excellent VS Code so you can spend more time on app analysis not tooling.

+It is NOT intended for piracy and other non-legal uses.
+It could be used for malware analysis, localizing, adding some features or support for custom platforms and other GOOD purposes.

 ## Features

 1. DeAssemble/Decode an APK file using [**`Apktool`**](https://github.com/ibotpeaches/apktool/)